 Weather In Iceland In July

 The weather in Iceland in July is at its best.
-July temperatures average in the 8-13 degrees Celsius range and can reach upto a scorching (for the locals, of course) 20 degrees Celsius.
-Nights are quite cold though with respect to world standards.
-However, the main draw in July are the endless summer days.
-There is bright sunlight and sometimes the days can last upto 22 hours.
+The 8-13 degrees Celsius range is the average temperature of Iceland in July and can sometimes reach up to a scorching (for the locals, of course) 20 degrees Celsius.
+Nights are quite cold in comparison to other countries.
+However, the main draw in July is the endless summer days.
+There is bright sunlight and sometimes the days can last up to 22 hours.
 Here you can see the sun at midnight which gives you an almost out-of-this-world experience.

-There are a few things you need to pack during summer in order to enjoy the weather fully:
+There are a few things you need to pack during summer to enjoy the weather fully:

-• Although there’s little rainfall, a raincoat will come handy
+- Although there’s little rainfall, a raincoat will come in handy

-• Thick sweaters and jackets, it may be summer for them but not for the visitors
+- Thick sweaters and jackets, it may be summer for the locals but not for the visitors, specifically visitors from the global south

 Why Should You Visit Iceland In July

-As is mentioned in the above section, Iceland in July has freakishly long days.
+As mentioned in the above section, Iceland in July has freakishly long days.
 Tourists go to Iceland to experience this phenomenon.
-Summer is the best season to visit Iceland since the days are long and you can plan your trips, hikes and excursions late into the night.
-You will find little to no traffic at night time which is actually daytime (yeah, freaky).
+Summer is the best season to visit Iceland since the days are long and you can plan your trips, hikes, and excursions late into the night.
+You will find little to no traffic at night time which is daytime (yeah, freaky).

 Since so many people come out to play, a lot of summer festivals also take place during this time.
-Some of them have been listed below:
+If you’re wondering what to do in Iceland in July, some of the attractions have been listed below:

 1. Reykjavik Fringe Festival

-Some bold and radical thinking artists take part in this festival.
-Here, you witness an interdisciplinary and groundbreaking artform.
-Not like your usual plays around the rest of the world, you get to see some really progressive plays in a manner you’ve never seen before.
+Some bold and radical-thinking artists take part in this festival.
+Here, you witness an interdisciplinary and groundbreaking art form.
+Not like your usual plays around the rest of the world, you get to see some progressive plays in a manner you’ve never seen before.

 2. Goslokahátíð

 This festival is celebrated in Heimaey to mark the end of the most catastrophic volcanic eruption in Iceland back in 1973.
-You can join the locals in this festival who put up art exhibitions, plays, music concerts and hikes.
+You can join the locals at this festival who put up art exhibitions, plays, music concerts, and hikes.

 3. Irish Days

-The humble people of Akranes celebrate this festival every year in the first week of July to commemorate their Irish roots.
-Here you can see two cultures fuse and mark this with barbeques, sandcastle making competitions.
+One great thing about visiting Iceland in July is getting to witness the humble people of Akranes celebrate this festival every year in the first week of July to commemorate their Irish roots.
+Here you can see two cultures fuse.
+They mark this day with barbeques, sandcastle-making competitions.
 You can enjoy strolling the market along with a pint of beer.

 4. Eistnaflug